1120 SW Fifth Ave, Suite 800, Portland, OR 97204

-PBOT is developing a High Crash Network infrastructure safety plan that will include design concepts for segments of the High Crash Network, prioritizing those that overlap with Communities of Concern.
+PBOT is developing a High Crash Network infrastructure safety plan that will include design concepts for segments of the High Crash Network, prioritizing those that overlap with low-income communities and communities of color.
 The design concepts will be shared with surrounding communities for refinement and feedback during the project design phase.

 * Examples include, but are not limited to, FHWA’s nine proven safety countermeasures: road diets, medians and pedestrian crossing islands, pedestrian hybrid beacons, roundabouts, access management, retroreflective backplates, safety edge, enhanced curve delineation, and rumble strips